 This day-only, commuter academy allows students to experience engineering through hands-on design projects, seminars, industry professional interaction, and an integrated project.
 The faculty of the Academy includes professors from the Electrical and Mechanical Engineering Departments at TU and local high school teachers.

 The Director is Professor Peter LoPresti, (918)-631-3274 or email@example.com.

 The objectives of our program are:

 - To make students aware of engineering career opportunities through hands-on design projects, seminars, and tours of local companies.

-- To train middle school and high school teachers in engineering related activities and provide support to the teachers in implementing academy exercises within the teachers' classroom during the regular school year.
+- To train middle school and high school teachers in engineering-related activities and provide support to the teachers in implementing academy exercises within the teachers' classrooms during the regular school year.